Dev8683/pvsneslibwiki/Compiling-from-sources.md

 To avoid forgetting it later, we can begin from this point.
 Just create an environment variable **PVSNESLIB_HOME** pointing on your pvsneslib directory.

-For example : /c/snesdev
+For example : /c/pvsneslib

-Be careful: the path must be in Unix style (/c/ instead of c:\) on Windows too !
+Be careful: the path must be in Unix style (/c/ instead of c:\\) on Windows too !
 Do not forget that if you change your environment variable, you will probably need to launch a new command prompt to take it into account.